-When you see someone in a wheelchair what is your first response?
+- When you see someone in a wheelchair what is your first response?

-Do you look away?
+- You look away?

-Do you look them in the eye?
+- Do you look them in the eye?

-Do you pretend they’re not there?
+- You pretend they’re not there?

-Do you smile, greet and engage?
+- Do you smile, greet and engage?

 Seeing someone with a physical disability can reveal things about our own selves.
 This article today is to stir up a level of self-awareness so we might make adjustments.
 When we get free from unhealthy reactions, we can then celebrate independence from wrong thinking, and others can celebrate independence from being judged, criticized, or ignored.

 If you are experiencing physical challenges this does not mean you have to lose your independence.
 Life is all about change.
 It’s not in our best interest to resist the change but learn how to roll with it.
 Here are some tips on how to maintain your independence during challenging circumstances.